ibm-cloud-docs/resiliency/services/postgresql.md

 Feature | Description | Consideration
 -|-|-
 **Backup restore** | Create database from previously created backup, see [Managing Cloud Databases backups](/docs/cloud-databases?topic=cloud-databases-dashboard-backups). | New connection strings for the restored database must be referenced throughout workload.
 **Point-in-time restore** | Create database from the live production using [point-in-time recovery](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr) | Only possible if the active database is available and the RPO (disaster) falls within the supported window.
-Not useful if production cluster is unavailable.New connection strings for the restored database must be referenced throughout workload.
+Not useful if production cluster is unavailable.
+New connection strings for the restored database must be referenced throughout workload.
 **Promote read replica** | Create a [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) when planning for a disaster in the same or remote region.
 [Promote the read-only replica](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas&interface=ui#promoting-read-only-replica) to recover from a disaster. | Previously created read replica must be available.
 New connection strings for the restored database must be referenced for throughout workload.

 ### How to use the options for business continuity